rfkspada/Check-Processor-Temperature/README.md

 It is the user responsability to check the correct temperatures interval (high and too_high).

-At this point you should test if everything is working typing:
+At this point you should test if everything is working.
+Change tem temperature values (high and too_high) to make the script send the email.
+Don't forget to change back later.
+Execute the script typing:

 python3 ~/scripts/temp.py